 Spring break is over and I’m glad to be getting back into a normal-ish routine.

-But one nice thing about spring break was a little more time to read books and we went through piles of library books in the last couple of weeks as we enjoyed some more leisurely mornings reading in bed or after lunch.
+But one nice thing about spring break was a little more time to read books and we went through piles of library books in the last couple of weeks as we enjoyed some more leisurely mornings to pull out a spring break book and read it in bed or after lunch.

 Let’s be honest, I wouldn’t mind if it was spring break for another two weeks.

-Whether you’re out of school right now or not, these books are perfect for warmer afternoons outdoors or crisp mornings under a snuggly blanket.
+Whether you’re out of school right now or not, these books are perfect to read over Spring Break during warmer afternoons outdoors or crisp mornings under a snuggly blanket.

 If You Ever Want to Bring an Alligator to School, Don’t! by Elise Parsley